hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Partnership with HDFC Bank**

-As part of this project, MRFs have been set up in Goa (in Panaji), 2 in Uttarakhand (in Rishikesh and Dehradun), 2 in New Delhi (in Delhi Cantonment and SDMC); and 2 more are planned.
+As part of this project, MRFs have been set up in Goa (in Panaji), Uttarakhand (in Rishikesh and Dehradun) and New Delhi (in Delhi Cantonment and SDMC); and 2 more are planned.
 So far 649 waste pickers have been onboarded, and there are plans to onboard 150 more.
-Due to COVID-19, all onboarded waste pickers were provided with safety gear including clothing and gloves.
+In response to COVID-19, all onboarded waste pickers were provided with safety gear including clothing and gloves.
 More than 250 meetings and training sessions have been conducted for waste pickers, and 450 waste pickers have participated in social inclusion activities.
 In these MRFs 1,492 tonnes of plastic waste were processed in 2020, and the amount doubled in 2021.
 To support plastic waste collection, an awareness campaign covered 1,045 households in 2020 and 55 educational institutions in 2021.